Best Hand Tools For Automotive

 carlyle hand tools made in usa

-With the exception of torque wrenches, all Carlyle hand tools carry a lifetime warranty.
+With the exception of torque wrenches, all Carlyle tool products carry a lifetime warranty.

 DeWalt tools are made in multiple countries, including United States, Mexico, Brazil, China, Italy, Czech Republic, and the United Kingdom.